Xmokey/MarketGrowthOS-Product-Case-Study/docs/01-product-architecture.md

 **Mautic**
 → executes marketing automation

-**Stripe**
+**Stripe / Stripe Connect**
-→ processes payments and provides subscription/billing confirmation
+→ handles platform billing and merchant-level payment infrastructure

 This separation gives each system a defined responsibility while allowing the overall product workflow to operate as a connected system.